What you’ll read below is not a call to reject AI, but an invitation to reflect on the true impact it’s having on our lives.

 The Silent Impact Project is an awareness initiative focused on recognising the multilayered risks of AI and chatbot use on our mental health, wellbeing, and quality of life.

-Most public conversation about AI-related harm focuses on rare, but still devastating, crises.
+Most conversations about AI’s impact on mental health focus on rare, but still devastating, crises.
 We are interested in those, and everything underneath them: the quieter changes in habit, thought, feeling, identity, and human connection that affect far more people, far more often, and almost never make it into public discourse.

 Our hope is to recognise these experiences and give them language, so that the general public, practitioners, and policymakers can take meaningful steps to protect themselves and those most vulnerable to these harms.

-We’ve spent the last few decades experiencing what unregulated technology can do to mental health, attention, relationships, and trust.
-This is the moment to act on what we know, before those harms become further woven into everyday life.
+We’ve spent the last few decades experiencing what unregulated technology can do to our mental health, attention, relationships, and trust.
+This is the moment to act on what we know.

 ❊ Part One

-When AI-related harm makes the news, it’s almost always a crisis — psychosis, paranoia, a tragedy that should have been prevented.
+When AI-related harm makes the news, it’s almost always a crisis — the dramatic stories of ‘AI-psychosis’ or the shocking accounts of young, vulnerable individuals who have been aided in their suicidal ideation.
 These stories matter, but they are also the tip of an iceberg.
-Beneath them sits a much larger structure of quieter, slower, easier-to-miss harms that affect far more people: the way our habits shift, our thinking changes, our feelings become harder to trust, and our sense of self and connection to others begins to blur.
+Beneath them sits a much larger structure of quieter, slower, easier-to-miss harms that affect far more people, far more often: the way our habits shift, our thinking changes, our feelings become harder to trust, and our sense of self and connection to others begins to blur.

-This framework maps seven layers of risk associated with AI and chatbot use, from the most visible at the surface to the most hidden and often unrecognised at the depths.
-Each layer represents a distinct category, not a stage on a fixed path, and people may experience multiple layers at once.
+This framework maps seven layers of impact associated with AI and chatbot use, from the most visible at the surface to the most hidden and often unrecognised at the depths.
+Each layer represents a distinct category, not a stage on a fixed path, and it may be that multiple layers are experienced at once.
 The goal is to give language to experiences that often go unnamed, so people can recognise what may be happening to themselves or those they care about early enough to respond.

 Behavioural